Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 Question What to decide

-Trigger What exact event starts the sequence: form submitted, audit started, demo booked, proposal sent, renewal window opened?
+Trigger What exact event starts the sequence: form submitted, plan started, demo booked, proposal sent, renewal window opened?

 Owner Who owns the next action: automation, sales, success, founder, or operations?

-Segment What do we know about revenue, urgency, CRM, lead volume, budget, or revenue metric?
+Segment What do we know about revenue, urgency, CRM, lead volume, budget, or business result?

 Stop condition When should the sequence stop: booked call, reply, disqualification, proposal accepted, customer renewal?